btoll/utley/README.md

-# Utley is all of the following things.
+# Utley is all of the following things:

 + A dog (he's Top Dog, actually).